sonole/Containerized-WebApp-Example/README.md

 You are logged out.
 And your account has been removed.

-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401)
+->In case one of the uuid is not in the list then returns us "You do not have authorization, get out!" (status = 401)

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as a simple user and have received the corresponding auth key
 </pre>
 </div>